-π Common and rare risks when modifying headers in .htaccess
+🔍 Common and rare risks when modifying headers in .htaccess

-π΄ Common problems
+🔴 Common problems

 CSS and JS stop loading

-βIf you misconfigure
+If you misconfigure

-, you could block your own style and script files.
+Content-Security-Policy, you could block your own style and script files.

 Solution: Make sure to include

-and other allowed domains inscript-src
+'self'and other allowed domains inscript-srcandstyle-src.

-Custom fonts donβt load
+Custom fonts don’t load

-in CSP can cause Google or other server fonts not to display.
+font-srcin CSP can cause Google or other server fonts not to display.

-βSolution: Add
+Solution: Add

-and font domains tofont-src
+'self'and font domains tofont-src.

 Broken images

-can block images from loading from external servers.
+CORScan block images from loading from external servers.

 Errors in APIs and connections to external services